Product Grid Merchandising

 Bloomreach offers several merchandising tools to influence product ranking.
 Hard boosting and burying pushes products all the way to the top or to the bottom of search results.
 Soft boosting and burying are similar but not as strong.

-A Soft boost is appropriate when you want to give a more subtle prominence than a hard boost to products with certain attributes.
+A Soft boost/bury is appropriate when you want to have a more subtle/controlled effect on the position of certain products than a hard boost/bury.
 When it comes to optimizing search results, how prominently a product or set of products appears is a matter of degrees.
 Do you need them to occupy the first row?
 Second row?
 Or is the first page sufficient?

 Tip for Soft boosting